OtpChatBot/Ybot/README.md

 Create of Ybot [@0xAX](https://twitter.com/0xAX).

 Thank you all who participating in Ybot developing.
-Names and contact information of those who helped Ybot, you can find the file [AUTHORS](https://github.com/0xAX/Ybot/blob/master/AUTHORS)
+Names and contact information of those who helped Yubotu, you can find the file [AUTHORS](https://github.com/0xAX/Ybot/blob/master/AUTHORS)